vasilakisfil/Introspected-REST/README.md

 These metadata could be static for a resource, an endpoint or dynamic and volatile, determined by the parameters of the request and the state of the resource at that given time.

-Inappropriately, object-specific, dynamic metadata are also considered part of the object's data, like pagination information.

 ### 9.2.
 MicroTypes: modules composing a Media Type